 Mr. Czarnik is an active composer and arranger for wind instruments.
-His works have been premiered by the Downriver Community Band (Southgate, Mi), and by the student brass-ensemble at Wayne State University.
-His research in music has focused on the impact of John Philip Sousa on the development of the modern wind band instrumentation, the evolution of English Baroque trumpets, and the impact of early jazz on the early compositions of Igor Stravinsky.
-He has assisted in presentations on the importance of chamber music in school music programs at the 2014 Michigan Music Conference as well as at the 2013 International Trumpet Guild Conference.
+His works have been premiered by the Downriver Community Band, the brass ensemble at Wayne State University, and by his own students.
+His research in music has focused John Philip Sousa’s impact on the modern wind band instrumentation, the evolution of English Baroque trumpets, and the impact of early jazz on the compositions of Igor Stravinsky.
+He has assisted in presentations on the importance of chamber music in school music programs at the Michigan Music Conference and the International Trumpet Guild Conference.

 Andrew Miller is an engineer with an obsession for music.
 He has played in multiple community concert bands, jazz bands, and brass ensembles throughout the midwest, and he played in the marching band, pep bands, and concert bands at Iowa State University (ISU).
 He has also played professionally as a sousaphone player in the ISU Volleyball Pep Band and as a trombone player in the BFLJO in Detroit.
 He has done some arranging and original compositions for winds, strings, and piano.

 In the Fall of 1963, a very ambitious, respected and beloved professional tuba player and instrumental music teacher, Russell Peters, with the support of several teachers in the area organized an adult community concert band, which became known as The South Oakland Concert Band.
 Dr. Harry Begian, former band director at Cass Technical High School in Detroit, Wayne State University, Michigan State University and The University of Illinois was the conductor for the first year.
 The band flourished for the next four years under the leadership of Mr. Herbert Couf, who played clarinet with the Pittsburgh Symphony Orchestra, and is known in the area for instruments bearing his name and for his ownership of Royal Music Center in Royal Oak.